toolness/security-adventure/README.md

   [Broken Authentication and Session Management][brokenauth] for session keys

-Learners should first exploit these vulnerabilities, so they understand how they work, and then to modify the code to implement defenses against them.
+Learners should first exploit these vulnerabilities, so they understand how they work, and then modify the code to implement defenses against them.

 Ideally, the tutorial will also teach users about more recent innovations in